ADHD Treatment for Teenagers and Young Adults

 • Forgetfulness

-Young people who have ADD may also have low self-esteem, lack social skills, and experience mood swings.
+ADHD in teens may also present with low self-esteem, a lack of social skills, and mood swings.

-There is no explicit cause for attention deficit hyperactivity disorder or attention deficit disorder.
-Researchers have identified several markers and risk factors that potentially point to how and why ADD develops, but it’s hard to tell what the cause might be in any given individual’s case.
+There is no explicit cause for attention deficit hyperactivity disorder.
+However, researchers have identified several markers and risk factors that potentially point to how and why ADHD develops in teens.
 Common factors include:

-Brain chemicals – Some suggest that ADD is the cause of differences in the way certain brain chemicals are released and processed.
-These chemicals, called neurotransmitters, are essential in the communication between brain cells and for initiating and managing every function in the body and mind.
-The particular neurotransmitters that might function differently in teens with ADD are dopamine and norepinephrine.
+Brain chemistry—Some experts suggest that ADHD stems from differences in the way certain brain chemicals are released and processed.
+These chemicals, called neurotransmitters, are essential in facilitating communication between brain cells and initiating and managing every function in the body and mind.
+The particular neurotransmitters that might function differently in teens with ADHD are dopamine and norepinephrine.

 How Can I Help My Teen with ADD?